 Dr. Kapil Maithal, President, Vaccines & Diagnostics - R&D and Technical Operations, Zydus Lifesciences

-Dr. Kapil Maithal, President & Head - Vaccines & Diagnostics at Zydus Lifesciences in a recent interaction with India Pharma Outlook, discusses innovations in vaccine adjuvants, particularly nanoparticle-based adjuvants and TLR agonists that enhance efficacy and safety.
+Dr. Kapil Maithal, President & Head - of Vaccines & Diagnostics at Zydus Lifesciences in a recent interaction with India Pharma Outlook, discusses innovations in vaccine adjuvants, particularly nanoparticle-based adjuvants and TLR agonists that enhance efficacy and safety.
 He also addressed challenges in India's diverse population and manufacturing landscape.
-Dr. Maithal is a prominent leader in Vaccines & Biologicals R&D, with over two decades of experience.
+Dr Maithal is a prominent leader in Vaccines & Biologicals R&D, with over two decades of experience.
 He specializes in product development and project management and has received accolades for developing ZyCoV-D, the world’s first human DNA vaccine against COVID-19.

 To begin with, how are innovations like nanoparticle-based adjuvants and Toll-like receptor (TLR) agonists addressing challenges in vaccine efficacy and safety in the development of novel adjuvants?

-Two categories, which made significant progress during this period were nanoparticle-based adjuvants and Toll-like receptor (TLR) agonists.
+Two categories which made significant progress during this period were nanoparticle-based adjuvants and Toll-like receptor (TLR) agonists.

 Considering diverse immune responses in India, what are the key challenges in selecting suitable adjuvants for vaccines that ensure broad immunity while minimizing reactogenicity?